 If your child has missed their vaccination at school, please call the relevant phone number below to book an appointment at a catch-up clinic.

-Dates and venues are listed below.
+Dates, venues and telephone numbers are listed below.

 Ashford Clinic 66 Stanwell Road, Ashford TW15 3DU |